ROLLIN’ INTO PYELONEPHRITIS Enough to cause us to slam on the brakes!!

 Symptoms of pyelonephritis are similar to UTI but when the bacteria travels to the kidneys further symptoms become apparent:

 Back and/or flank pain

 Confusion (not an evident symptom in this situation)

 Cloudy or foul smelling urine

-One of the most concerning symptom to us SCI people is the One of the most concerning symptom to us SCI people is the Autonomic Dysreflexia (AD) that was occurring.
+One of the most concerning symptoms for people with SCI is Autonomic Dysreflexia (AD) that was occurring.
 AD associated with the above symptoms is a cause to find your nearest ED.
 Which did occur and she was hospitalized over the weekend with IV antibiotics until the urine culture was completed.
 Urine cultures can take up to 72 hours.

 Treatment of pyelonephritis:

 Sometimes hospitalization is not required but in this case it was.
 Oral antibiotics may be ordered but to ensure antibiotics are reaching the kidneys, IV antibiotics may be needed.
 Also, rest and IV fluids aid in recuperation.
 Because of nausea and/or vomiting, oral medication may not always perform as required.
 So rest, relax, and bring on the IV meds.
 Antibiotics are usually a 7 – 10 day course although hospitalization may not be needed for that long.
 Routinely a few days of IV meds may be all that is necessary and then home with oral antibiotics but that is entirely up to your health care provider.